gabest11/esphome-cc1101/readme.md

 | c3 supermini  | 5  | 7  | 6  | 10 | 3  | 4  | 0 | 1 | add one dummy transmitter [#2934](https://github.com/esphome/issues/issues/2934) |
 | nodemcuv2     | 12 | 13 | 14 | 15 | 5 |  | 4 | TX | still possible to use i2c with TX |
 | d1_mini       | 12 | 13 | 14 | 15 | 5 |  | 4 | TX |  |

+SDA/SCL is not needed of course, they are just there as suggestions in case you also need I2C on such a low pin count board.